People love their diet soda these days, so it’s no surprise they want to keep drinking it while they fast.

 And it’s not just regular junk food.
 The same thing appears to be true of artificial sweeteners.

-This topic reminded me of a podcast episode I listened to a few years ago–If you want to get scared into becoming healthy before you have kids, give it a listen!
+This topic reminded me of a podcast episode I listened to a few years ago (Rhonda Patrick on Stem-talk).
+If you want to get scared into becoming healthy before you have kids, give it a listen!

 Here’s the short version: